Oxford's 1980s built station may contrast with the beauty of the city it serves, but it provides easy access with the trains which use it.

 The heart of the most scenic part of Oxford city centre, the area around the Sheldonian Theatre is a 10 – 20 min walk from the station.

-Then go straight ahead on Park End Street, with the new Business School building on your left.
+Go straight ahead on to Hythe Bridge Street, at one end of the bus station, then walk along the widened pavement with the new Business School building on your left.

 The Oxford Natural History Museum is on the far side of the city centre to the station, but even its location can be reached on foot in around 15 – 25 minutes.